Soil & Water

 The connection between grazing, soil health, and healthy food has never been clearer.
 Human health ultimately depends on healthy soil.
-Now soil scientists have documented that rotational grazing improves soil fertility and water retention.
+Now soil scientists have documented that multi-paddock rotational grazing, sequesters carbon, and improves soil fertility and water retention.

 So how do Big Picture Beef's methods reflect the latest findings from soil science?
 Our basic pasture management goals are simple: (1) to establish deep-rooted pasture plants, and (2) to foster abundant life in the soil food web.
 Here is why and how we do both.

 Soil micro-organisms are critical to plant health - and to human health, through our diet.
 By fostering beneficial soil fungi and bacteria in our pastures, we increase the depth of fertile topsoil.
 Mycorrhizal fungi, which are in and on and around the deep pasture roots, have hyphae that can extend several yards into the soil.